linuxha/RT68mx/README.md

 # History

-Motorola created the 6800 in 1974, and the SWTPC Computer was built in 1975.
-Before the 1970's and the start of the microcomputers, computers were mostly either mini (like DEC's PDP seriies) or Mainframe (like IBMs Mainframe line).
+The transistor was basically invented in 1948 (Bell Labs, the first transistor computer 1954 (Tradic, Bell Labs, contested), the first flight of NASA's Appolo Guide Computer 1966, the first general-purpose, programmable microprocessor 1971 (Intell 4004). the first Altair kits, 1975, Motorola created the 6800 in 1974, and the SWTPC Computer was built in 1975.
+Before the 1970's and the start of the microcomputers, computers were mostly either mini (like DEC's PDP series) or Mainframe (like IBMs Mainframe line).
 The 1970s brought about small CPUs such as the 8080 and the 6800.
 Making it possible for people to buy kits to build microcomputers.

 In the 80's I grew up working with systems such as SWTPC and operating systems such as TSC FLEX, Microware's OS-9 and RT/68MX.
 It was a fun and interesting time.
 While today we have much more resources and better tools the past wasn't all that bad.
 Things were a lot more manual but the learning experience was what helped us to build what we have today.